Discover the hidden treasures of this coastal Egyptian gem.

 Local Food & Drinks to Try Near Port

-Port Said offers a mix of Mediterranean seafood, classic Egyptian street food, and local cafes shaped by the city’s long maritime history.
-Because the port sits along the Suez Canal, many dishes here focus on fresh fish, grilled seafood, rice plates, and simple waterfront meals.
-In addition, visitors will also find sweet mint tea, Turkish coffee, and popular local snacks sold near the Corniche and ferry areas.
+The local food scene mixes Mediterranean seafood, Egyptian street food, and small waterfront cafes.
+Since the city sits along the Suez Canal, many meals focus on fresh fish, grilled seafood, rice dishes, and simple seaside cooking.
+Visitors will also find mint tea, Turkish coffee, and local snacks sold near the Corniche and ferry areas.

-Whether you stop at a small seafood restaurant, a waterfront cafe, or a busy local market, trying a few regional dishes is one of the best ways to experience the city beyond the cruise port.
+Whether you stop at a seafood restaurant, waterfront cafe, or local market, trying a few local dishes is one of the easiest ways to enjoy the city outside the cruise port.

 Best Local Foods to Try